10 May Fat Is the New Sexy: Don’t Let the Myths Scare You off Keto

 During a medical exam, my doctor realized that I had sky-high cholesterol levels.
 “Like an old person.”
 (I was in my early twenties.)
 She gave me a few weeks, and if my levels wouldn’t change, she wanted to put me on cholesterol medication.

 Through a blog post, I incidentally discovered The Diet Doctor.
 This Swedish doctor was proposing a high-fat, low-carb diet.
-The blogger who’d written about him described how this way of eating had helped her overcome her sugar addiction and overeating and since I identified with those issues, I decided to try the diet.
+The blogger who’d written about him described how this way of eating had helped her overcome her sugar addiction and overeating.
+Since I identified with those issues, I decided to try the diet.
 So I started avoiding carbs and smashing scrambled eggs instead (since this was the simplest low-carb meal that I could think of).

 I didn’t know what I was doing, and I now cringe when I think back on eating six-seven eggs at a time on some days… It wasn’t perfect (no diet ever is, I think), but it was at least an improvement from pasta and pizza every other day.